Productivity tricks with OS

 Search for something on the computer (apps, files, etc) -> command+Space

 Don’t think Windows falls behind!
-Just as Mac OS, Windows goes its way to create lots of hacks for you to take the most advantage of your time.
+Just like Mac OS, Windows goes its way to create lots of hacks for you to take the most advantage of your time.

 Doing it is simple, do the following:

-This option is not so well-known, but it is very useful to make quick notes or write without typing.
+- This option is not so well-known, but making quick notes or writing without typing is useful.
 For this, you only must press at the same time the keys Windows + H.